Germany awards Order of Merit to Afghanistan airlift general | DW | 17.09.2021

 President Frank-Walter Steinmeier bestowed one of Germany's most prestigious awards on Friday to the military commander who led the country's evacuation process from Afghanistan.

-Steinmeier presented the Order of Merit to Brigadier General Jens Arlt at his residence at Bellevue Palace in Berlin.
+Steinmeier presented the Order of Merit to Brigadier General Jens Arlt at the presidential residence at Bellevue Palace in Berlin.

 He heaped praise on Arlt's leadership after conducting an operation the head of state described as "unprecedented" in Germany's post-World War II history.